AzarguNazari/traefik-tls-wordpress/README.md

       - ./letsencrypt:/letsencrypt # <== Volume for certs (TLS)
       - /var/run/docker.sock:/var/run/docker.sock # <== Volume for docker admin
       - ./config/dynamic.yaml:/dynamic.yaml # <== Volume for dynamic conf file, **ref: line 27
-    networks:
-      - web # <== Placing traefik on the network named web, to access containers on this network
     labels:
       #### Labels define the behavior and rules of the traefik proxy for this container ####
       - "traefik.enable=true" # <== Enable traefik on itself to view dashboard and assign subdomain to view it